Watch our short video: We Are Fresno COG

 Fresno COG is the Affiliate State Census Data Center for Fresno County.
 As such, we provide assistance to our member agencies and the general public in obtaining, analyzing and utilizing census and other demographic data.

-This program provides current and consistent data on countywide trac.
-Selected sites are monitored through trac counts, and the trac volume results are used by member agencies in their operations and by Fresno COG to support the transportation model.
+This program provides current and consistent data on countywide traffic.
+Selected sites are monitored through traffic counts, and the traffic volume results are used by member agencies in their operations and by Fresno COG to support the transportation model.

 Fresno COG’s ridesharing agency hosts a website at www.valleyrides.com that provides free computer matching for individuals and companies interested in carpooling or vanpooling in/from Fresno County.
 The program supports and promotes transportation options such as transit, bicycling and telecommuting.

 Fresno COG, Caltrans and the California Highway Patrol implement a Freeway Service Patrol along Freeways 41, 99, 168 and 180 through the Fresno/Clovis area during the weekday peak travel hours of 7 – 9am & 3:30 – 6:30pm.
 This service is free of charge and can include on-the-spot quick-fixes or towing services to stranded motorists.